 For the practical side there are two videos that I would make my team watch as soon as they are up.

 On Thursday Sebastiano Armeli of Spotify spoke about Enforcing coding standards in a JS library; and although it might seem simplistic as something we should already know, by experience I know it’s not like that in every team and it’s good to be reminded.
-The use of editorconfig and code quality tools like JSHint; automated the build process with Gulp or Grunt; unit testing using Karma and Mocha; standards for the commit messages in order to generate the changelog; and Plato, a tool I have to try to check code complexity.
+The use of editorconfig and code quality tools like JSHint; automate the build process with Gulp or Grunt; unit testing using Karma and Mocha; standards for the commit messages in order to generate the changelog; and Plato, a tool I have to try to check code complexity.

 The first one to blow our minds was Martin Kleppe with his Invisible Code talk.
 I knew about JSFuck before but the things he can write in 140 characters, using 1024 bytes or not using Latin characters at all are extraordinary.
 You must check the jaw-dropping examples on his website.